The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 Summary

 In this step, you were able to perform logo detection and tracking on a video using the Video Intelligence API.
-You can read more about recognizing logos.
+You can read more about detecting and tracking logos.

-Here the kind of request you can make if you want to get all insights at once:
+Here the kind of request you can make to get all insights at once:

 segments=...,